-The Ellora festival is organised by the Maharashtra Tourism Development Corporation and celebrates classical music and dance, and the legacy of Indian art and cultural forms at one of the oldest and most historically significant sites in the country.
-Performers, artisans, and craftsmen from across the country visit this festival to put on display their talent as well as revel in that of the others.
+The Ellora festival, organised by the Maharashtra Tourism Development Corporation, celebrates classical music and dance and the legacy of Indian art and cultural forms at one of the oldest and most historically significant sites in the country.
+Performers, artisans, and craftsmen from across the country visit this festival to put on display their talent as well as revel in that of others.

 Some other notable festivals include the Bangana festival at Malabar Hills in Mumbai, Makar Sankranti, Bhau Beej, Mangala Gauri, Kojagiri Purnima, Vat Purnima, and Ashadhi Ekadashi.

 Music, dance and poetry of Maharashtra

 At the heart of Maharashtra’s culture, the primary forms of music that emerged are folk music, the semi-classical natya sangeet or theatre music, and poetry by the saints.
 Folk music is enjoyed by people from various aspects of the community, each kind sung during certain occasions.
 The most popular of these are the ballads called Povadas, that sing of the valiant life of the Maratha warrior Chhatrapati Shivaji, the Owi and are written in couplets.
 They adhere to the responsibilities and joys that women find in their routine lives and also the exciting Bhaleri that adds harmony to the different tasks performed during farming in the fields.